Derek Hughes Scholarship Program

 - Have work experience in the RMI industry.

 Scholarship Qualifications and Materials

-3. What personality traits do you think make you a good fit for the industry?
+b.
+What specific characteristics make you a good fit for the surplus lines industry and why?

 Previous Scholarship Recipients

 For a list of previous recipients, click on the links below.

 2021 Scholarship Recipients

 2019 Scholarship Recipients

 2016 Scholarship Recipients